Skin disorders - photodermatitis; Sunburn

 What to Expect at Your Provider's Office

 Your health care provider will perform a physical exam and take a detailed history of your exposure to chemicals, drugs (see What Causes It? section), and UV rays.
-Your health care provider may order blood and urine tests to detect any related diseases.
+Your provider may order blood and urine tests to detect any related diseases.
 Allergy tests may help identify substances that may trigger or worsen the condition.

 These measures may help prevent photodermatitis: